-Enterprise’s Doolgunna Project covers over 60km of strike of the southern boundary of the Bryah Basin and the northern part of the Yerrida Basin.
-The southern Bryah Basin contains the Karalundi Formation which hosts the DeGrussa and Monty copper-gold deposits.
+Enterprise Metals Doolgunna Project covers part of the southern boundary of the Bryah Basin and the northern part of the Yerrida Basin.

 The landholdings contain the basal (shallow) parts of the Proterozoic Yerrida Basin, which consists of the Johnson Cairn and Juderina Formations.
 These formations overlie Archaean granitic basement (the Goodin Dome) along the southeast margin of Enterprise’s landholdings.
 These two formations are separated from the Bryah Basin and Narracoota Volcanics sequence to the north by the Goodin Fault, a major deep seated structure.

 A number of gold prospects and base metal occurrences have been identified associated with the Juderina Formation in GSWA databases.
 Exploration has also located SEDEX style base metal mineralization in the Johnson Cairn-Juderina and Doolgunna Formations.
 (Refer Enterprises’ ASX releases 8 July 2014, 30 April 2015, 6 October 2015 and 24 December 2015).